ogobrecht/markdown-apex-plugin/README.md

 http://daringfireball.net/projects/smartypants/

 SmartyPants extension converts ASCII punctuation characters into "smart" typographic punctuation HTML entities.
+For example:

+Single backticks
+:   `'Isn't this fun?'` → &#8216;Isn&#8217;t this fun?&#8217;

+Quotes
+:   `"Isn't this fun?"` → &#8220;Isn&#8217;t this fun?&#8221;

+Dashes
+:   `This -- is an en-dash and this --- is an em-dash` → This &#8211; is an en-dash and this &#8212; is an em-dash

 #### Newlines